Phyllis Bennis: Writings

 She is also co-editor of Beyond the Storm: A Gulf Crisis Reader (1991) and Altered States: A Reader in the New World Order (1993).

 She has contributed articles to The Nation, the Baltimore Sun, New York Newsday, the Christian Science Monitor, the New York Times, the Washington Post, and USA Today, as well as in such publications as Znet, Electronic Intifada, From Occupied Palestine, Counterpunch, Palestine Monitor, and Tom Paine.
 Most recently, she has been a frequent contributor to Al-Jazeera.

 Media appearances

 Bennis has been invited to deliver political commentary on TV and radio in the U.S. and abroad.
-Among the outlets on which she has been featured are CNN, the PBS NewsHour, MSNBC, Democracy Now on Pacifica Radio, Grit TV, the BBC, and NPR.
+Among the outlets on which she has been featured are Al Jazeera, CNN, the PBS NewsHour, MSNBC, Democracy Now on Pacifica Radio, Grit TV, the BBC, and NPR.

 Other professional activities

 Bennis was featured in the 2007 award-winning documentary film Occupation 101.

 Bennis has often spoken at conferences alongside Noam Chomsky.
 She has also participated in conferences sponsored by the Jerusalem-based Sabeel Ecumenical Liberation Theology Center, which preaches “replacement theology,” namely the idea that the role of the Jews as God's “chosen people” ended with the arrival of Christianity.
 In October 2006 she was a speaker at a Sabeel conference entitled “Ending the Silence: Voices from the Holy Land.”

 Bennis was featured as a speaker at the 2012 New York Session of the Russell Tribunal on Palestine.

 Bennis was a featured speaker at “Confronting the War Today,” a conference to reflect on the Iraq War as it approached its tenth year.

 Bennis spoke at a memorial for Rachel Corrie on the tenth anniversary of her death in 2013.